ykaih/ykaih.github.io/_pages/cv.md

 ======
 * **8/2022 - present: Postdoctoral Research Associate**<br>
   *Institute for Sustainability, Energy, and Environment, University of Illinois Urbana-Champaign, United States*
+  * Develop an integrated biophysical and economic model to evaluate theimpact of bioenergy development on land use and water quality
   * Compare environmental impacts of bio-based vs. fossil fuels
   * Assess land-use change and water quality impact for a bioenergy supply chain